davidwolfpaw/macbook-setup/README.md

-# David's Mac OS X 10.11 El Captin Update Guide
+# David's Mac OS X 10.11 El Capitan Update Guide

 Blatantly stealing the idea from Kevin Elliott's [El Capitan Guide](https://gist.github.com/kevinelliott/e12aa642a8388baf2499), I've decided to document as much as I can of my new computer setup guide.
-There's a lot to do when refreshing a computer or setting one up from scratch, but a bit of planning reduces a ton of pain later on.
+There's a lot to do when refreshing a computer or setting one up from scratch, but a bit of planning reduces a ton of pain later on. :relaxed:

 If there are steps that you've noticed that I'm clearly missing, please let me know.
 If you want to fork this guide to make your own, go right ahead!